stefagnone/-Optimization-Model-for-Lavazza-s-Logistics-Network/README.md

 ## Project Overview
-In this project, I developed an optimization model to improve the logistics network for Lavazza, a global coffee producer.
-The goal was to assess cost-saving opportunities by redesigning the network to incorporate an additional satellite warehouse.
-Using linear programming, the model evaluates various scenarios to identify optimal warehouse locations and distribution methods, reducing transportation costs by over 15%.
+This project involved developing an optimization model to enhance the logistics network for Lavazza, a leading global coffee producer.
+The objective was to identify cost-saving opportunities by re-evaluating the network structure and considering the introduction of a satellite warehouse.
+The model analyzed various scenarios to determine the optimal warehouse configuration, aiming to reduce transportation costs by over 15%.

 The analysis focused on:
-- Evaluating Lavazza's current logistics network and identifying inefficiencies.
+- Assessing Lavazza’s existing logistics network and identifying inefficiencies.
-- Developing an optimization model to explore the impact of introducing a satellite warehouse.
+- Utilizing optimization techniques to evaluate the impact of adding a satellite warehouse.
-- Providing actionable recommendations to improve Lavazza’s operational efficiency and customer satisfaction.
+- Providing actionable insights to improve Lavazza’s operational efficiency and customer satisfaction.

 ## Technologies Used
-- **Python**: Data processing and linear programming model development
-- **Pandas, NumPy**: Data manipulation and processing
-- **Microsoft Excel**: Scenario analysis and data visualization
+- **Microsoft Excel**: Used for building the optimization model, performing scenario analysis, and visualizing results.
-- **Canva**: Presentation of findings and recommendations
+- **PowerPoint**: Created a business-oriented presentation to summarize findings, methodology, and recommendations.

 ## Repository Structure
-- `Data/`: Contains logistics data used for model inputs and cost calculations.
+- `Data/`: Contains logistics data utilized for the optimization model and cost analysis.
-- `Code/`: Jupyter Notebook for the optimization model and analysis (`Compagnone_Stefano_Lavazza_Optimization.ipynb`).
-- `Output/`: Final report and presentation file (`Lavazza Case - Team 9.pdf`).
+- `Output/`: Includes the final report and presentation file (`Lavazza Case - Team 9.pdf`).

 ## Key Insights
-- Implementing an additional satellite warehouse can reduce Lavazza’s logistics costs by approximately 15.36%.
+- Introducing a satellite warehouse could reduce Lavazza's logistics costs by approximately 15.36%.
-- The model identified Warehouse 4 as the optimal location for the satellite warehouse, resulting in the lowest total cost.
+- The optimization model identified Warehouse 4 as the most cost-effective location for the satellite warehouse, resulting in minimized total logistics costs.
-- Switching from less-than-truckload (LTL) to full-truckload (FTL) deliveries in certain routes contributed significantly to the cost savings.
+- The analysis revealed that switching from less-than-truckload (LTL) to full-truckload (FTL) in specific routes could significantly reduce overall expenses.

 ## Instructions
 1. Clone this repository.
-2. Open the Jupyter Notebook (`Compagnone_Stefano_Lavazza_Optimization.ipynb`) in Jupyter or any compatible environment.
-3. Ensure that required libraries (like `pandas`, `numpy`, and `scipy.optimize`) are installed.
-4. Run the notebook to explore data analysis, model scenarios, and optimization results.
+2. Review the logistics data and optimization model details in `Data/`.
-5. Review the final recommendations in `Output/Lavazza Case - Team 9.pdf`.
+3. Open and review the final presentation in `Output/Lavazza Case - Team 9.pdf` for detailed analysis and business recommendations.
+4. Examine the Excel model (`Final Team Assignment - Lavazza Case.xlsx`) to understand the scenario analysis and cost-saving calculations.

 ## Contact
 Connect with me on [LinkedIn](https://www.linkedin.com/in/stefano-compagnone98/) for more information or explore my other projects on GitHub.